 I know that many people choose Fujifilm cameras for black and white photography.
 I hadn’t explored B&W photography yet so the original macOS “What was my Fujifilm Recipe” didn’t include one specific B&W recipe ingredient: BWAdjustment (Warm/Cool aka WC).
 So to better match black and white recipes, I’ve added the BWAdjustment exif tag that includes Warm/Cool (WC).
 Unfortunately, Magenta & Green (MG) setting for black and white toning doesn’t seem to be available in exiftool.

-NOTE: the link to this Shortcut, and then its changelog, is at the end of this page.
-About I’ve created a macOS 12 only Shortcut to remind me what Fujifilm Recipe or Film Simulation I used for my off the camera photos.
+I’ve created a macOS 12 only Shortcut to remind me what Fujifilm Recipe or Film Simulation I used for my off the camera photos.
 It requires exiftool in your path (manually or via Homebrew etc).
 For some reason I couldn’t successfully compare dictionaries as text in an if statement so I am using hash.